Steps 7 - 9: Choose your software supplier

 Step 7: Make a shortlist

-Select two or three providers who can potentially offer the functionality, security and support you need within the budget you have set.
+Select two or three suppliers who can potentially offer the functionality, security and support you need within the budget you have set.
 A matrix is a good way to compare the different options and how closely each meets your criteria.

 Step 8: Make first contact